linearregression/ecs-playground/README.md

  - In the cluster name field, enter a name for your cluster and create it.
 We used '*app01*' in this example but if you don't choose anything it uses 'default'

- - This creates a framework for ECS.
+ - This only creates a framework for ECS.
 Now we add EC2 instances to it.
 The best way to do this is via an Autoscaling group.
-So create an autoscale group with the launch config and the amzn-ami-2015.09.g-amazon-ecs-optimized AMI
+So create an autoscale group launch configuration and use the 'amzn-ami-2015.09.g-amazon-ecs-optimized' AMI

- - For this example, t2.medium was used but you can do micro instances if you want to avoid costs.
+ - For this example, t2.medium was used but you can do micro instances if you want to just play with this.
+This can be done using free tier as well.

  - In the IAM section provide the corresponding ECS role created when preparing the account.

  - If you have changed the cluster name, then you need to add User data to the launch configuration.
+If you build your own ECS AMIs, you can bake this into the AMI.

 ```
  #!/bin/bash
 echo ECS_CLUSTER=app01 >> /etc/ecs/ecs.config
 ```

  - Once the launch configuration is complete, in the Autoscale section, select 4 instances and give it a group name.

  - Then provide the ECS VPC and subnets for Autoscale.